 Long-term prescriptions are typically used to treat a chronic illness, such as asthma or high blood pressure, and are prescribed for more than 90 days.
-Similar to short-term prescriptions, you can lower your out-of-pocket cost if a generic drug is available.
+Similar to short-term prescriptions, you can lower your out-of-pocket cost by choosing a generic drug when available.

 Special Requirements and Quantity Limits

-For some drugs, you will need to met certain criteria before your prescription drug coverage is approved.
+For some drugs, you will need to meet certain criteria before your prescription drug coverage is approved.
 Some drugs may also have limits on the quantity of medication dispensed per prescription.